 - Local authority: Stockport

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Outstanding on 2nd July 2013
+- Previous Ofsted grade: Requires improvement on 31st October 2013

 - Ofsted report: View the Ofsted report

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.